Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 * **Vertical scrolling** Your text editor should have a vertical scroll bar on the right side of the editor that allows the user to vertically navigate through the file.
 Moving the scroll bar should change the positioning of the file (but not the cursor position), and if the cursor is moved (e.g., using the arrow keys) so that it's not visible, the scroll bar and window position should be updated so that the cursor is visible.
 * **Undo and redo** Pressing shortcut+z should undo the most recent action (either inserting a character or removing a character), and pressing shortcut+y should redo.
 Your editor should be able to undo up to 100 actions, but no more.
 * **Changing font size** Pressing shortcut+"+" (the shortcut key and the "+" key at the same time) should increase the font size by 4 points and pressing shortcut+"-" should decrease the font size by 4 points.
+* **Printing the current position** To facilitate grading, pressing shortcut+p should print the top left coordinate of the current cursor position.

 If you're unsure what some of these features mean, we suggest experimenting with Notepad, Microsoft Word, Google Docs, or TextEdit.
 Those text editors all use a flashing vertical cursor, implement line wrap, react to arrow keys, scroll vertically, and accept mouse input in the way we expect you to for this assignment.
 Note that up/down arrows are a bit more sophisticated in some editors than what we require in this assignment (see spec above).